The Pre-Engineering Application is now available.

 Students will be asked to choose two Engineering majors of interest.

-Students will be required to submit a professional resume.
+Students will be required to submit a PDF file of thier professional resume.
 We encourage applicants to take advantage of the Resume Review sessions offered by The Career Center.

 How we review: